sirkp/DSA/17. Graphs/graph_notes.md

   - Dijkstra's algo cannot be used in graph having negative weight.

- ## Bellman Ford Shortest Path Algo
+ ### Bellman Ford Shortest Path Algo
   - works for negative weights but fail in negative weight cycle
+  - An undirected edge is treated as two directed edges.
+If you introduce a negative weight in an undirected graph, then both directions become negative, which automatically forms a negative cycle → Bellman-Ford will detect it and say "negative cycle exists."
+  - That’s why negative weights are rarely used in undirected graphs.

     ![](images/graph13.png)